pondersource/dev-stock/docs/2-architecture.md

 ### Test Execution
 Tests can be executed in two modes:

-1.**Development Mode**: Launches Cypress in interactive mode, allowing developers to view tests as they run and debug issues.
+1. **Development Mode**: Launches Cypress in interactive mode, allowing developers to view tests as they run and debug issues.
-2.**CI Mode**: Runs tests in headless mode, suitable for continuous integration environments.
+2. **CI Mode**: Runs tests in headless mode, suitable for continuous integration environments.

 ```sh
 if [ "${SCRIPT_MODE}" = "dev" ]; then